 Thousands of mourners gathered to pay their respects.
 After laying in state, Sir Jimmys' body was buried at his favourite seaside town of Scarborough.

 During October 2012 allegations emerged about serious sexual assaults by Jimmy Savile upon under-age girls at the height of his fame.
 Some of the allegations - publicised in an ITV documentary - refer to incidents on BBC premises.
-The claims gave rise to a Police and BBC investigation.
+The claims gave rise to a Police and BBC investigation (see top of this page).